Hive-Systems/pyfair/docs/getting_started.rst

 .. note::

-    pyfair uses pandas heavily for data manipulation, and conseqeuntly your results will be exported as easy-to-manipulate DataFrames unless otherwise specified.
+    pyfair uses pandas heavily for data manipulation, and consequently your results will be exported as easy-to-manipulate DataFrames unless otherwise specified.

-While there are various ways to create these modesl (from serialized JSON models, from a database, uploading groups of parameters at the same time) ... the general approach will almost always be the same.
+While there are various ways to create these models (from serialized JSON models, from a database, uploading groups of parameters at the same time) ... the general approach will almost always be the same.
 You will create the model, you will input your data, and you will calculate your model